Global Load Control

-Global Load Control is a subsidiary company of the Lufthansa Group, and was established in Cape Town, South Africa in 2004.
-The company provides remote weight and balance and load control services to its parent company Lufthansa as well as other airlines.
-Global Load Control operates from its three centers in Cape Town, Brno and Istanbul.
+Global Load Control (GLC) is a South African subsidiary of the German-based Lufthansa Group, and was established in Cape Town in 2004.
+The company provides remote weight and balance and load control services to its parent company Lufthansa, as well as other airlines.

+GLC operates from its three centers in Cape Town, Brno and Istanbul.
 These three centers handle more than 140 Lufthansa stations and process some 1800 flights a day.

 Global Load Control's operations center in Cape Town became Lufthansa's first load control center outside of Germany.
 Before this, Lufthansa maintained two centralized load control centers in Munich and Frankfurt.